Binaural Target Speaker Extraction using Individualized HRTF: Introduction

-In this work, we propose \acf{Bi-TSE-HRTF}, a target speaker extraction method that leverages the listener’s \ac{HRTF}, aligned with the target speaker’s \ac{DOA}, as an extraction clue.
+In this work, we propose \acf{Bi-TSE-HRTF}, a target speaker extraction method that exploits the individual listener’s \ac{HRTF}, aligned with the target speaker’s \ac{DOA}, as the primary extraction clue.
 Our approach employs a complex‑valued \ac{DNN} that operates directly in the \ac{STFT} domain.
-Unlike real‑valued models that treat real and imaginary parts separately---or architectures that rely solely on the magnitude spectrogram---our network processes the full complex representation, more effectively preserving phase information.
 The proposed architecture produces binaural audio outputs, ensuring that spatial cues are fully preserved.
-Moreover, in reverberant environments, the model isolates the direct-path's \ac{HRTF}, effectively dereverberating the signal and further enhancing its binaural characteristics.
-The method is thoroughly assessed using simulated \acp{RIR} and standard \ac{HRTF} databases.
+Moreover, in reverberant environments, the model isolates the direct path's \ac{HRTF}, thereby dereverberating the signal and hence further enhancing its binaural characteristics.
+The method is thoroughly assessed using simulated \acp{RIR} and standard \ac{HRTF} databases, and compared with two competing methods, a beamformer-based solution and a \ac{DNN}-based solution.